mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 )
 ```

-^ If we wipe away all of that noise we get something much nicer.
+^ So let's wipe away all of that noise to get something much nicer.
 The initializer takes a binding to an array of hashable elements.

-^ So, the idea behind this binding is now when a user taps a navigation link, the data associated to that link will be appended to this array.
+^ So, the idea behind this binding is when a user taps a navigation link, the data associated to that link will be appended to this array.
 And further, when the user taps a back button or does a swipe gesture, the value will be popped off the array.

-^ In parallel with that, SwiftUI will also listen for changes to this array of elements, and when it detects something changed it will update the UI accordingly.
-It automatically figures out if values were added or removed and performs the appropriate pushing and popping animations.

-^ And while all of that is happening, `.navigationDestintion` is doing its normal job of looking for data of a particular type to intercept and interpret.
+^ In parallel with that, the `.navigiationDestination` view modifier is doing its normal job of looking for data of a particular type to intercept and interpret.

 ^ This binding allows us to programmatically drive navigation.
-If a push notification comes in, or we detect a deep link URL was opened, we just have to interpret that incoming data and add elements to this array, and SwiftUI will take care of the rest.
+If a push notification comes in, or we detect a deep link URL was opened, we just have to pick apart that data to figure out where we want to navigate, and then add or remove elements from this array.
+SwiftUI will see that the array changed, invoke all of the appropriate `.navigationDestination` view modifiers to get the destination views, and then perform the necessary push or popping animations.

 ^ It is worth noting that when using this form of binding, then the data associated with navigation links must all be of the same.
 It all needs to be homogenous.

 ---

 [.code-highlight: 7-99]
+[.code-highlight: all]
 ```
 NavigationStack(
   path: Binding<[Element]>,